ComfyUI Prompt Control

 What can it do?

-• LoRA loading and scheduling via the prompt, using ComfyUI's hook system
+- LoRA loading and scheduling using ComfyUI's built-in hook system.

 All features are fully schedulable unless otherwise stated.
 See the scheduling syntax documentation to get started.